Welcome to the Institute for Theoretical & Applied Something Deeperism!

 - Duties of a Republic’s Citizenry”.
 Here we try to make the connection between Something Deeperism, anti-corruption, and the basic political duties of people living within a representative democracy, specifically the USA, where we live.

 - Why Something Deeeperism?
 Simple: It is not Self-Defeating, but its Rivals are!
 I think this is a pretty convincing argument for pursuing a rigorous Something Deeperism as one’s worldview.

 - The Task of the Author/Thinker.
-This one is mostly meant to yell at Bartleby and Andy, who as of October 2018, need to pull it together.
+This one is mostly meant to yell at Bartleby and Amble, who as of October 2018, need to pull it together.

 Between the Institute’s introductory words and those essays, you should get some sense for why we believe that Something Deeperism is the best possible worldview for individuals and represents an actionable shared reality for groups: a structure within which members of communities and political organizations (be they small towns, nation states, or international bodies) can together work meaningfully on the common good.

 There’s a great deal more Something Deeperism than most anyone in the world wants to bother with in “First Essays”, available for sale (or free — write us at Editor@PureLoveShop.com and we’ll email you a copy) on the Buy Our Books! tab of this blog.
 Yes: there are essays not directly relating to Something Deeperism!
 It’s not like we’re obsessed, or anything!

 Everything on the site is authored by Bartleby Willard, who never was and probably never will be; edited by the equally implausible Ambrose “Amble” or “Andy” Whistletown, and copyrighted by Andrew Mackenzie Watson, who–at least to those of us mired in the realm of appearances–seems to be.

 This is a production of American Turkey Printshop – “Ben Franklin says we’re a noble bird!”